PaddingFlow: Improving Normalizing Flows with Padding-Dimensional Noise: PaddingFlow

 To overcome the limitations of noise added to data directly, we proposed the padding-dimensional noise denoted as $\varepsilon_{p}$, which doesn't change the distribution of data dimensions.
-Moreover, to inherit the merits of uniform noise and achieve unbiased estimation, we choose to add the Gaussian noise with zero expectation $N(0,I)$ to data as the complement of padding-dimensional noise, which is more natural for neural networks, and called data noise in this paper denoted as $\varepsilon_{d}$.
+Moreover, to inherit the merits of uniform noise and achieve unbiased estimation, we choose to add the Gaussian noise with zero expectation $N(0,I)$ to data as a complement of padding-dimensional noise, denoted as $\varepsilon_{d}$. $\varepsilon_{d}$ is called data noise in this paper.
 Furthermore, the variances of $\varepsilon_{d}$ and $\varepsilon_{p}$ should vary depending on the density of data points and the scale of data respectively.
 We introduce hyperparameters of variances to the noise, which means the distributions are $N(0,a^{2}I)$, and $N(0,b^{2}I)$.
-Therefore, the formula of PaddingFlow noise is shown in Fig. \ref{fig.method} and can be written as:
+Therefore, the formula of PaddingFlow noise can be written as (Fig. \ref{fig.method}):

 where $a$, and $b$ denote the variances of data noise, and padding-dimensional noise respectively; $d$ and $p$ denote the dimension of data noise, and padding-dimensional noise respectively.
 After implementing our method, in the normalizing direction, it only needs to cut out the first data dimensions of the normalized point ($z'$) for obtaining the point from true base distribution ($N(0, I_{d})$):